nuts-foundation/nuts-node/docs/pages/production-configuration.rst

 * `/internal` is meant for XIS application integration and administrators.

 It's advisable to make sure internal endpoints aren't reachable from public networks.
 The HTTP configuration facilitates this by allowing you to bind sets of endpoints to a different HTTP port.
-This can be done by This is done through the `http` configuration:
+This is done through the `http` configuration:

 .. code-block:: yaml